 4.30.
 Almost something to cheer.
 The home side had a chance.
 Thundered against the post.
 It must’ve shook for ten seconds afterwards.
 It was amazing that through this endless torrent of abuse, that the players could manage to still carve out an opportunity of note.

-The boy looked up, and uttered those words that, in his dad’s eyes, were totally unutterable.
+After a further thirty seconds, the boy looked up at the man, and uttered those five words that, in his dad’s eyes, were totally unutterable.

 “Can we go now, Dad?”